gofair-foundation/fsr_qualification/CONTRIBUTING.md

 6. **git status** should show you now that changes should be committed
 7. Then use the command to commit it to your local copy e.g. : **git commit -m “text (disapproved FSR nanopub)”**
 8. To add this commit to the existing Pull Request you need to use the command e.g.: **git push**
-9. **Merge pull reques**t and **confirm merge,** which closes the issue
+9. **Merge pull request** and **confirm merge,** which closes the issue
-10. Delete the branch you created on github
+10. Delete the branch from GitHub
-11. In the command prompt:**git switch main**** **(Ensure that you do not have the CSV file open e.g. in Excel)
+11. In the command prompt: **git switch main**** **(Ensure that you do not have the CSV file open e.g. in Excel)
 12. Use the command: **git pull**
 13. Use the command: **git status** and you should see that you are in origin/main
 14. Use the command: **git branch -d issue_353_prov** to delete the branch locally

-Note: While you are waiting for the reviewer to give you feedback for your last pull request you might want to start with a new github issue.
+Note: While you are waiting for the reviewer to give you feedback for your last pull request you might want to start with a new GitHub issue.
 In this case you need to make sure to switch to main (11) and make a git pull (12).